 In Part 2 of this free girls crochet cardigan pattern, we’ll add length to the sweater, and crochet a hood and pockets to finish off this adorable four-season sweater.
-Get the free pattern below or purchase the complete ad-free, printable PDF for $3.00 here.
+Get the free pattern below or purchase the complete ad-free, printable PDF here.
 Find Part 1 of the free XO Cardigan pattern here.

 This free girls crochet cardigan pattern is part of a collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.